lars-hoeijmans/pet-sanctuary/PRD.md

 6. **Make destructive behavior reversible and virtual-only in v1.** “Destroy,” “steal,” or “sabotage” can exist as toy-world actions that affect room objects and karma, not host files, real repositories, credentials, or infrastructure.
 7. **Ship audio as stretch only.** Text bubbles and event logs are enough for the demo.
 Voices/music can be added if the main slice is stable.
 8. **Start with the living multi-agent core, not pet generation.** The first implementation slice should prove that multiple distinct hard-coded agents can inhabit the same persistent room, observe shared state, take validated actions, and produce visible events.
 Pet generation should be added after this core loop exists.
+9. **Use world-mediated collaboration, not private model-to-model chat.** Pets should communicate by creating visible world events such as speech, help offers, task claims, plans, reviews, and handoffs.
+Other pets notice those events through structured observations and may react later.
-9. **Use a TypeScript monorepo with Next.js and NestJS.** The product should be built as a pnpm/Turborepo monorepo with a Next.js frontend, NestJS backend, shared TypeScript domain/contracts packages, Postgres + Drizzle, Zod validation, and a staged agent-runtime adapter.
+10. **Use a TypeScript monorepo with Next.js and NestJS.** The product should be built as a pnpm/Turborepo monorepo with a Next.js frontend, NestJS backend, shared TypeScript domain/contracts packages, Postgres + Drizzle, Zod validation, and a staged agent-runtime adapter.
+11. **Treat the Vercel AI SDK as optional model-call plumbing only.** The AI SDK must not run the world server, simulation, collaboration protocol, permissions, or task orchestration.
+It can later be used inside an `AiSdkRuntime` adapter to ask a model for one structured proposed pet action.

 ---